 Step 7.
 Repeat Steps 4, 5, and 6

-Dip the rest of the pork chop in the flour mixture, beaten eggs, and the flour mixture one more time until all of the porks chops are coated with egg and flour.
+Dip the rest of the pork chop in the flour mixture, beaten eggs, and the flour mixture one more time until all of the pork chops are coated with egg and flour.

 Brown the pork chops on one side for 4 to 5 minutes, then using the tongs, turn the pork chops over in the frying pan and brown the other side for 4 to 5 minutes for a total cooking time of 8-10 minutes.
 They should reach a golden brown color when done.

 Note: After browning, use an instant-read meat thermometer and insert it in the middle of the pork chops to check the internal temperature to make sure the temperature is at 145 degrees.
 If the temperature is not at 145 degrees, fry the pork chops for a few more minutes and check again.

-After that, remove the pork chops from the frying pan and place them on a plate and cover them to keep them warm.
-You can put a layer of paper towels on the plate, or not.
-The paper towel will absorb a little bit of the extra oil that you don’t want to eat.
+After all the frying is done, remove the pork chops from the frying pan and place them on a paper-towel-lined plate and cover them to keep them warm.
+The layer of paper towels is optional.
+The paper towel will absorb a little bit of the excess oil that you don’t want to eat.

-Step 10.
-Making the Gravy for Fried Pork Chops Recipe
+Step 11.
+Make the Pan Gravy for Southern Fried Pork Chops

-Turn the heat to medium-high, then, add enough of the leftover flour that was used to dip the pork chops in (plus more if needed) together with the drippings in the frying pan.
+Turn the heat to medium-high, then, add about 1/4 a cup of the leftover flour that was used to dip the pork chops in (plus more if needed) together with the drippings in the frying pan.
 Use enough flour to make a paste.
-Cook the flour and pork chop dippings mixture until the flour is browned, stirring constantly with a spoon.
+Cook the flour and pork chop drippings mixture until the flour is browned, stirring constantly with a spoon.